-Once a request from the Governor of an affected state is received by the FEMA Regional Director whose region covers that state, the Regional Director provides a written acknowledgment of receipt of the request.
-Based on the joint PDA(s) and consultation with appropriate state and federal officials and other interested parties, the Regional Director then promptly prepares a summary of the PDA findings.
-An analysis of this information, including an examination of state and local resources and capabilities and other assistance available to meet the needs associated with the emergency or major disaster, is submitted with a recommendation to the Associate Director of FEMA.
-Based on available information, the Director of FEMA makes a recommendation on the Governor's request to the President.
-A major disaster recommendation is based upon a finding that the situation is or is not of such severity and magnitude as to be beyond the capabilities of the state and local governments.
-It also contains a determination of whether or not supplemental federal Stafford Act assistance is necessary and appropriate.4 An emergency recommendation is based on emergency exists for which the primary responsibility rests in the Federal government because the emergency involves a subject area for which, under the Constitution or laws of the United States, the Federal government exercises exclusive or preeminent responsibility and authority.
+(4) Identification of the type and extent of additional Federal aid required. (d) Modified declaration for Federal emergencies.
+The requirement for a Governor's request under paragraph (a) of this section can be waived when an emergency exists for which the primary responsibility rests in the Federal government because the emergency involves a subject area for which, under the Constitution or laws of the United States, the Federal government exercises exclusive or preeminent responsibility and authority.
 Any party may bring the existence of such a situation to the attention of the FEMA Regional Director.
 Any recommendation for a Presidential declaration of emergency in the absence of a Governor's request must be initiated by the Regional Director or transmitted through the Regional Director by another Federal agency.
 In determining that such an emergency exists, the Associate Director or Regional Director shall consult the Governor of the affected State, if practicable.